About the QuestionnaireCopyright: © RWTH Aachen

-RWTH Aachen and her faculties have created guidelines, in which they state specific measures for quality in academics and teaching.
-Various student surveys take place to support this goal, including the RWTH Graduate Survey.
+RWTH and its Faculties have created Evaluation Regulations detailing specific measures for quality in teaching and learning.
+A number of student surveys are run to support this goal, including the RWTH Graduate Survey.

 4. How are the survey results published by ISTAT?

 ISTAT publishes the data from the graduate survey in an anonymised format (names of the universities are not used) for further research.
 No results are published that specificly identify a university by name.
 ISTAT creates a dataset of the universities' results, based on questionnaires completed by all participating graduates.
 The anonymous data are analysed and published exclusively for higher education and graduate research.
 It is impossible to draw any inferences regarding individual universities or participants in any ISTAT publications, since the results are reported at a superordinate level.